reduxjs/redux/docs/introduction/PriorArt.md

 Similarly, you can compose different asynchronous streams to turn them into actions before feeding them to `store.dispatch()`.

 The question is: do you really need Redux if you already use Rx?
 Maybe not.
-It's not hard to [re-implement Redux in Rx](https://github.com/jas-chen/rx-redux).
-Some say it's a two-liner using Rx `.scan()` method.
+It’s not hard to [re-implement Redux in Rx](https://github.com/jas-chen/rx-redux).
+Some say it’s a two-liner using Rx `.scan()` method.
 It may very well be!

 If you’re in doubt, check out the Redux source code (there isn’t much going on there), as well as its ecosystem (for example, [the developer tools](https://github.com/gaearon/redux-devtools)).
 If you don’t care too much about it and want to go with the reactive data flow all the way, you might want to explore something like [Cycle](http://cycle.js.org) instead, or even combine it with Redux.
 Let us know how it goes!